SQL Server Best Practices for SharePoint

 Data Files Placement

 - More disks = more performance.
-Separate the Log & Data files in different spindles.
+Separate the Log & Data files into different spindles.
 Data files should be spread onto separate LUNs using unique spindle sets.
 Database log files for all content databases should be placed onto a single shared LUN with its own isolated spindle set.

 - Place DB files in this Order: Search DBs: Read/write optimized, Temp DB & T-Logs: write-optimized, Content DBs- Read optimized.
 In other words, (Fastest to Slowest): Temp db – Transaction Logs – Search DB data files- Content DB data files